-- Click the Creatives tab, this opens the Creative overview.
+- Click the Creatives tab.
+The Creative overview opens.
 The Creative overview lists all creatives that are uploaded for the selected campaign.

 - Click the Add HTML5 button.
-This opens the New creative screen.
+The New creative screen opens.

 Specify the details of the creative under the following headings: